ont-app/vocabulary/README.md

    my-var nil)
 ```

-This metadata is attatched to the var.
+This metadata is attached to the var.

 ```
 (meta #'my.namespace/my-var)